fchimi/GPT-demo/README.md

 - Open it in VSCode
 - Press F1  and the "Reopen in Container"

-# Configuration
+# Environments and Secrets

-- Open a new terminal.
+- Copy the `.env.example` in `.env`
+- Add your secrets there (do not commit them - it is in .gitignore)
+- Add non secrets envirornment variables in packages/.env
+- Pass secrets and environments to your function with `#--param ARGUMENT "$VARIABLE"`
-- Wait the setup is complete
+- Read the secrets as function arguments
-- Provide Nuvolaris username and password

-# Configuration

-To use it for your website you need to put in some values in  `.env`

-Copy .env.dist to  `.env` and fill with the required values

-You are ready to develop!

-# Developmet
+# Development

-Use from the terminal
+Use the Nuvolaris Icon to execute the functions, or use the following commands from the terminal:

-- `devel` to run a local development environment
+- `devel` (or `nuv ide devel` to run a local development environment
-- `deploy` to deploy everything in cloud
+- `deploy` (or `nuv ide deploy`) to deploy everything in cloud

-You can also use our extension for using it.

-Click on the "nuvolaris" icon and you have the commands available.
+- `login` (or `nuv ide login`) to login again

+Check `nuv ide` subcommand for more options.